d-bl/MAE-gf/docs/test.md

   class="fl-r"
   style="float: right"
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-kleurtjes.png"
-  description="Please note: traditionally the pagoda-ground uses a <class="elem">weaver</class> which returns round the pin with two twists at the pointy bit.
+  description="Please note: traditionally the pagoda-ground uses a <span class="elem">weaver</span> which returns round the pin with two twists at the pointy bit.
 The example looked better not.
 Etc etc. Quite hard to find the hidden quotes"
 %}